MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 The ADPasswordEncryptionPrincipal policy setting can be used to specify a specific security principal for encrypting the password.
 If ADPasswordEncryptionPrincipal isn't specified, Windows LAPS will encrypt the password against the Domain Admins group of the managed device's domain.
 Prior to encrypting a password, the managed device will always verify that the specified user or group is resolvable.

 > [!TIP]
+>
-> Windows LAPS only supports encrypting passwords against a single security principal.
+> - Windows LAPS only supports encrypting passwords against a single security principal.
 CNG DPAPI does support encryption against multiple security principals, but this mode is not supported by Windows LAPS because it causes size bloat of the encrypted password buffers.
 If you need to grant decryption permissions to multiple security principals, one workaround is to create a wrapper group that has all of those security principals as members.

-> [!TIP]
-> The security principal authorized to decrypt the password cannot be changed once a password is encrypted.
+> - The security principal authorized to decrypt the password cannot be changed once a password is encrypted.

 ### Windows Server Active Directory encrypted password history